 The section south from William Street to Fairview Drive (Exit 38) opened to traffic in September 2009.
 Work on the final link (Phase 2B-2) south to the junction of U.S. 50 and 395 near Indian Hills started in early 2013, with grading, storm water and utility work, and a new overpass built for Snyder Avenue.
 Phase 2B-2 construction was finished in summer 2014.

 Started in spring 2015, Phase 2B-3 completes the freeway with final grading, paving, sound wall construction, signing and lighting.
-An event on July 22 will open part of the freeway to pedestrians and cyclists.
-The new roadway will open to motorists during the first week of August 2017.6
+An event on July 22 opened part of the freeway to pedestrians and cyclists.
+The new roadway opened to motorists on August 2, 2017.6

 Future work (Phase 2B-4) will upgrade the at-grade intersection joining U.S. 50 east from Lake Tahoe, U.S. 395 north from Minden, South Carson Street and the freeway end into a single point urban interchange (SPUI).
 Funding for the phase is anticipated for the mid to late 2020's.6

 Interstate 580 was originally unmarked along the North-South Freeway through Reno, and signed instead as U.S. 395.
 The designation appeared on the 1982 Reno map published by the California State Automobile Association (CSAA).
 The map displayed I-580 along the U.S. 395 freeway between South Virginia Street and Interstate 80.
 Other maps showed Interstate 580 as a marked route for three or four years, including the 1985 Rand McNally map of Reno.